EricZinda/Perplexity/backlog.md

 Plurals work
     - work through the tests and make them work in new regime
-    - 3 files are large -> 3 file is not large
-        - should be There are less than 3 large file
-        - Need to somehow get the context
-        - Need to allow reporting errors with an index directly
     - Should we be removing duplicates like we did before?
 Can do this later
     - "a file is a few megabytes" doesn't work
     - 4 files are in a folder together -> forces collective which doesn't make sense with "in" so it fails with ['formNotUnderstood', 'missing', 'collective']